Isaac Paredes Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to give up 51 home runs (one per game), the third-fewest in baseball.

-- Stroman makes the start for the Cubs, his 12th of the season.
-He is 4-4 with a 2.95 ERA and 54 strikeouts in 64 2/3 innings pitched.
+- Hendricks (0-1) pitches for the Cubs to make his second start this season.

-- In his last appearance on Wednesday, the righty threw eight innings against the New York Mets, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Thursday, the right-hander threw 4 1/3 innings against the New York Mets, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.